 Working on your behalf

 When you give us authority to act on your behalf, for example to help you with a Universal Credit claim, we’ll need to share information with that third party.

-We would only do this with your explicit consent and this could be with the local authority such as Bournemouth Borough Council or the Borough of Poole Council, you landlord or housing association of the Jobcentre.
+We would only do this with your explicit consent and this could be with the local authority such as BCP Council, your landlord or housing association, or the Jobcentre.

-How Citizens Advice Bournemouth and Poole store your information
+How Citizens Advice Bournemouth Christchurch and Poole store your information

 Whether you get advice face to face, over the phone, by email or webchat, our adviser will log all your information, correspondence, and notes about your problem into our secure case management systems.

 Some of your information might also be kept within our secure email and IT systems.